okansungur/drafts/README.md

 ```

--  Enum Singleton : to overcome this Enum can be used but it doesnt have lazy init
+__Enum Singleton__ : To overcome this Enum can be used but it doesnt have lazy init.
 ```
 public enum MySingleton {
     INSTANCE;